sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 ## Advanced stuff

-Querying changes, external indexers.
+Querying changes, external indexers, syncing multiple devices.
 Will probably not include in this tutorial

+## Open questions I'm still working through

+1. Are documents sorted by _id by default?
+If not, is there any default sort order when getting docs via query() or allDocs()?
+5. Is the result of the map function (or emit function) sorted by key, similarly to couchdb?